automorph-org/automorph/docs/Quickstart.md

 ### Build

-Add the following dependency to your build configuration:
+Add the following dependency to project build configuration:

 #### SBT